0cjs/clash-play/doc/Hardware.md

   - 3-gang 7-segment display 12×22 mm common cathode
   - Pinout (1-6, 7-11): `c 1 d 2 3 . ‥ b f a e g `

 The XC9572XL board pin assignment is designed to be used on either side.
+"Top" and "bottom" are as viewed with "Xilinx CPLD" label on the silk screen in normal reading position.
+The LED board extends outward away from the CPLD board, leaving the CLPD board's jumpers and switches accessible.

-It avoids `31 32 33ᵗ 34ᵗ` so that you can still use the onboard LEDs.
+The LED board avoids using `31 32 33ᵗ 34ᵗ` so that you can still use the onboard LEDs.
 The only global pin used is 43 (GCK1) when connected to the top side; possibly we should add a jumper to disable the decimal point if we want to use that pin for a clock.
 (But that seems unlikely.)

              Digit
             Cathodes   Onboard LEDs  ──── Segment Anodes ────